seanreed1111/girl-orion/manuscript-dump.md

 I wanted to take something back with me as a souvenir of my trip.
 We couldn't get close enough to touch ANYTHING, and I dn't even know there would have been anything to touch, just heat and light and warmth, like our Sun pressing on my face, all the light presses down on you and you don't know how you can feel light, but you do.
 I did.
 I still do.
 I remember how it feels.
 If I stand quiet and try really hard I still feel it.
 So I guess I brought something how from my trip after all.

+After a looong Christmas day full of toys and fun and family Stella took her new doll upstairs and got ready for bed.
+She arranged her people on the bed the way she liked them, so they could all look out the window But there was one more thing to do.

+The stars gazed in at her window.

+she arranged her people on the bed to make sure they could all see.
+She opened her window to make sure there was a clear view from her bed.
+And opened her curtain but discovered the clouds overhead.
+SHE COULDN’T SEE THE STARS.
+MOMMY, WHAT’S THE WEATHER TOMORROW?
+IS IT CLOUDY AT NIGHT?
+IT WILL BE CLOUDY ALL WEEK, BABY.
+I’m SORRY.
+The thing she’d been thinking about all day, looking up at the stars with her new STAR DOLL, was not possible now.
+It would have to wait under tomorrow, or whatever day the clouds cleared.